Shar1q-codes/corallo-digital/content/services/ppc.md

 ## Growth framework

 We start with a deep dive into your unit economics, audience segments, and historical performance.
-Within the first 30 days we ship a testing roadmap that balances foundational fixes with bold experiments.
+From the kickoff we build a testing roadmap that balances foundational fixes with bold experiments.
 Budget pacing, creative refreshes, and landing page alignment are handled with daily monitoring and clear reporting.

 ## Experimentation approach